-Students may be immediately placed on a behavior contract if the student has returned to a regular school setting from an alternative learning environment (DJJ, Alternative School, Short-term Alternative Placement Homes, etc.) This policy will apply to students who have been in an alternative learning environment for up to 6 months prior to enrollment to High Point Academy.
-Prior to enrollment to HPA, all students who were assigned to an alternative learning environment must return to their traditional school and successfully complete 45 days of attendance.
+Students may be immediately placed on a behavior contract if the student has returned to a regular school setting from an alternative learning environment (DJJ, Alternative School, Short-term Alternative Placement Homes, etc.) This policy will apply to students who have been in an alternative learning environment for up to 6 months prior to enrollment to HpA, all students who were assigned to an alternative learning environment must return to their traditional school and successfully complete 45 days of attendance.